rjaros/kvision-guide/part-1-fundamentals/jquery-bindings.md

 # jQuery bindings

 [jQuery](https://jquery.com/) is used internally by the framework and is available for use in all KVision applications with a wrapper library [jquery-kotlin](https://github.com/rjaros/jquery-kotlin).

 ### jQuery object

-You can use `pl.treksoft.jquery.jQuery` object to create a jQuery instances with all supported selector types.
+You can use the `pl.treksoft.jquery.jQuery` object to create a jQuery instance with all supported selector types.
 You can use them to directly access and modify underlying DOM elements and their attributes.

 ```kotlin
 import pl.treksoft.jquery.jQuery